March is Colorectal Cancer Awareness Month

 There are several colorectal cancer screening strategies available.
 Talk with your doctor about which is right for you.

+Everyone has a cancer story.
+Everyone’s lives have been touched by this deadly disease, and there are many opportunities to show support.
 It can be hard to know what to say when someone shares they received a cancer diagnosis or are going through treatment for cancer.
-Ayala shares some insight as a cancer survivor for how to navigate these conversations as well as show support for loved ones battling cancer.
+VLCF’s Treasurer, Luis Ayala was diagnosed with stomach cancer at the age of 40 in 2014.
+He underwent two surgeries to remove the cancer and celebrated 10 years cancer-free in December 2024.
+He shares some insight as a cancer survivor on how to navigate these conversations, as well as show support for loved ones battling cancer.

 It’s not always going to be ok.
 A cancer diagnosis is surrounded with uncertainty, and responding with empathy that it must be scary, or that you don’t know what to say and you are there to support them, or simply the truth that cancer sucks, are meaningful ways to show support.